Latest News & Campus Work Updates

 Car parking on South West Drive

 South West Drive - between the University Health Centre and Green Lane gate - has now changed from visitor parking to staff parking only, creating 59 extra staff spaces.
 Visitors are no longer be permitted to park in this area.
 Gillow Avenue (Visitor Car Park H) has been reinstated as visitor parking so there is no net loss of visitor spaces.

 Whewell Building refurbishment

-The Whewell Building B Floor Refurbishment will start on site on Monday 30th March and is due to be completed in June.
-B floor of the building will be remodelled to provide further accommodation for research for the department of Psychology.
-For the duration of the works, 8 parking bays on Fylde Avenue will be used for site set up.
-For the first two weeks of the programme, work will be taking place during normal working hours, but thereafter the working hours will be Monday-Thursday 6pm-10pm and Friday-Sunday all day.
+The refrubishment of Whewell Building B Floor is due to be completed in June.
+It is being remodelled to provide further accommodation for Psychology research.
+During the works, 8 parking bays on Fylde Avenue will be used by contractors.
+Working hours will be Monday-Thursday 6pm-10pm and Friday-Sunday all day.
 Facilities apologise for any inconvenience this may cause.

 Graduate College social space refurbishment

-Graduate College social spaces are having a major refurbishment to create dedicated learning spaces containing group work space, silent study area and PC facilities.
-In addition to this, a newly refurbished postgraduate social space will be added with improved games facilities.
+Graduate College social spaces are being refurbished create dedicated learning spaces containing group work space, silent study area and PC facilities.
+A refurbished postgraduate social space will also be added with improved games facilities.
 You can find out more and follow progress at the dedicated webpage.

 The contractor's compound for the project will be situated on the SE corner of Alexandra Park.
-Stage 1 of the refurbishment will start with the refurbishment of the Grad PC Labs, followed by the extension and games room.
+Stage 1 will start with the refurbishment of the Grad PC Labs, followed by the extension and games room.